johnsutor/leetcode-study-tool/README.md

 - [X] Add support for exporting to an excel sheet
 - [X] Add support for showing neetcode solutions on the back of the card as a
 - [X] Add support for getting the difficulty of questions
+- [ ] Add support for Jinja templating formatters
+- [ ] Add NeetCode shorts
 - [ ] Add support for fetching premium questions via authentification
 - [ ] Add support for importing cards into Quizlet
 - [ ] Add support for fetching questions by topic or tag link
-- [ ] Allow for the definition of custom formatters and outputs (including which fields are included or excluded)
 - [ ] Reach 90% test coverage

 ## 🔎 Other Usefull Stuff